fbristow/rippledoc/doc/faq.md

 **"I don't like Rippledoc's default output style.
 Can I change it?"**

 Certainly.
-When you first run Rippledoc, it creates default styles.css file which you can then modify.
+When you first run Rippledoc it creates a default styles.css file which you can then modify.